2Toad/fluent-state/docs/debugging-support.md

 8. **Use context filtering for sensitive data**: Configure context filters to remove sensitive information before storing or exporting history.

+9. **Export state machine configurations for backups**: Regularly export your state machine configuration to enable restoration if needed.

+10. **Use YAML format for human readability**: When sharing configurations with team members, the YAML format is more readable than JSON.

+11. **Always use withComments: false when planning to parse**: If you need to programmatically process exported configurations, ensure the JSON is valid by setting `withComments: false`.

+12. **Include redaction for sensitive data**: Always use the redaction capabilities when exporting configurations that contain sensitive information.

+13. **Generate FluentState code for documentation**: The `exportAsFluentCode` method generates readable code that serves as great documentation for your state machine structure.

 ## Example: Debugging a Complex Flow

-Here's an example of how to use snapshots, metrics, and history tracking to debug a complex checkout flow:
+Here's an example of how to use snapshots, metrics, history tracking, and configuration export to debug a complex checkout flow:

 ```typescript
 // Create a checkout flow group